Data-informativity conditions for structured linear systems with implications for dynamic networks: Single module identification in dynamic networks

 When targeting on the identification of a single module $G_{ji}^0$ in this network, several approaches are available for arriving at a consistent module estimate.
 An indirect identification method is suitable when there is a sufficient number of $u$ signals present in the network, see e.g \cite{VandenHof&etal_Autom:13,Dankers&etal_TAC:16,Gevers&etal_sysid:18}.
 When noise signals $e$ are required to provide sufficient excitation in the network for consistent estimation of the target module, a direct method is the prime approach, see e.g. \cite{VandenHof&etal_Autom:13,Dankers&etal_TAC:16,Ramaswamy&VandenHof_TAC:21}.
 In this paper we will focus on the direct method.

-In this method a predictor model is constructed composed of a set of predictor inputs $w_{\smD}$ and a set of predicted outputs $w_{\smY}$, on the basis of which the following predictor model equation can be formulated: \beq w_{\smY}(t) = \bar G^0(q) w_{\smD}(t) + \bar H^0(q) \xi_{\smY}(t) + \bar T^0(q) u(t). \eeq This actually concerns the description of part of the network (\ref{eq:orig}), while the network nodes that are not present in $\mY\cup\mD$ have been removed from the description.
+In this method a predictor model is constructed composed of a set of predictor inputs $w_{\smD}$ and a set of predicted outputs $w_{\smY}$, on the basis of which the following predictor model equation can be formulated: \beq w_{\smY}(t) = \bar G^0(q) w_{\smD}(t) + \bar H^0(q) \xi_{\smY}(t) + \bar T^0(q) u(t). \eeq This actually concerns the description of part of the network (\ref{eq:orig}), where the equations for the nodes outside of $w_{\smY}$ have been decoupled and removed, while the network nodes that are not present in $w_{\mY\cup\mD}$ have been removed (immersed) from the description.
 The noise contribution $\bar H^0(q) \xi_{\smY}(t)$, represents the (correlated) noise that affects the output $w_{\smY}$, with $\bar H^0(q)$ being monic, stable and stably invertible, and $\xi_{\smY}$ a vector white noise process.
-The noise model in (\ref{eq:pm}) is typically the result of a spectral factorization, after manipulating the network equation (\ref{eq:orig}).
+In general, the noise model in (\ref{eq:pm}) is the result of a spectral factorization, after manipulating the network equation (\ref{eq:orig}); that is why the noise term $\xi_{\smY}$ is typically different from $e_{\smY}$.
 The matrix $\bar T^0(q)$ represents the effect of external excitation signals on $w_{\smY}$.
 Note that not all excitation signals that are present in the network will appear in the term $\bar T^0(q) u(t)$.
-Excitation signals that enter the network on nodes $w_{\smD}$ will contribute to $w_{\smY}$ through their respective input term $w_{\smD}$.
-The matrix $\bar T^0(q)$ can have both dynamic terms and fixed terms, the latter situation typically occuring when an excitation signal directly enters the network on a node in $w_{\smY}$.
+Excitation signals that enter the network on nodes $w_{\smD}$ will generally contribute to $w_{\smY}$ through their respective input term $w_{\smD}$.
+The matrix $\bar T^0(q)$ can have both dynamic terms and fixed terms, the latter situation, e.g., occurring when an excitation signal directly enters the network on a node in $w_{\smY}$.